BrianLabelle/Tableau/README.md

  Dec 31th 2018.
 There is a gap in the data for Q4 of 2016 between September 26^th^ 2016 to Dec 31^st^ 2016.

-  **How has the proportion of short-term customers and annual subscribers changed?**
+  **3. How has the proportion of short-term customers and annual subscribers changed?**
 =================================================
 \
 ![](images/image011.png)